ASU Athletics facilities

 ASU women’s basketball team gets NCAA Tournament bid

-They were the last team called — but the wait only made the victory that much sweeter when the Sun Devils finally heard their name during the NCAA Women’s Basketball Tournament Selection Show on Sunday.
-It's the first bid for the team since 2019, and it happened under the leadership of first-year coach Molly Miller.
+They were the last team called — but that only made it sweeter when the Sun Devils finally heard their name during the NCAA Women’s Basketball Tournament Selection Show on Sunday.

 Stock photo of a basketball on top of U.S. twenty-dollar bills